phrutis/wif500/x64/Release/questions.md

 I'm worried that someone is faking a sequel from the end.</br>
 Do not worry, there is a very powerful protection.</br>
 Fake hex is impossible<hr>

-I will look for the key myself, why should I participate in the challenge?

-1. You will not run ranges already completed. </br>
-This increases the chance of finding, and reduces the overall search time.

-2. In the challenge there are technical solutions for which the search for a co-worker will be faster than searching for it yourself. </br>
-Also some technical points were taken into account for the task of the key from wif500.

-3. If the key is found by another hunter.</br>
-All hunters will be well compensated.</br>
-33.64 btc are divided by the traded ranges at the time the key was found.</br>
-This will not only cover your expenses, but also bring you a good profit.</br>

-If you make a mistake on your own, your efforts will be in vain.</br>
-If the hunter finds the key, your expenses will not be covered.</br>
-Participate in the challenge, do not waste your time and resources on an empty independent search.</br>
-Good luck to everyone in your search!